tdirusso/Lockify/README.md

 Your problem has now been solved!

-**[Lockify](https://lockify.herokuapp.com) ** gives you the ability to back-up your Spotify playlist for future access to recently deleted songs through a free and open-source dashboard.
+**[Lockify](https://lockify.herokuapp.com)** gives you the ability to back-up your Spotify playlist for future access to recently deleted songs through a free and open-source dashboard.

 ![](https://i.ibb.co/71mWcbx/lockify-dashboard.png)

 ## The Stack
-- NodeJS & Express -- *Server*
+- NodeJS & Express &mdash; *Server*
 - React -- *UI / UX*
 - MySQL -- *Database*